volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

  11  2  1   9
 ```

-If we observe carefully, and assume that the index of any element is `i`, we can notice the following rules:
+If we observe carefully and assume that the index of any element is `i`, we can observe the following rules:

 * The left child is at index `(2*i + 1)`
 * The right child is at index `(2*i + 2)`